 Beyond numbers, accessibility is a moral and ethical obligation.
 Digital spaces should be usable by all, and businesses that commit to accessibility set themselves apart as leaders in inclusivity.

-By doing so, organisations reduce costs, improve efficiency, and enhance user experiences while mitigating legal risks.
-The best ROI comes from avoiding accessibility problems in the first place—a strategy that pays dividends in both financial savings and customer satisfaction.
+Essentially, the best ROI comes from avoiding digital accessibility problems in the first place, a strategy that pays dividends in both financial savings and customer satisfaction.